 Is this subject for me?

 An A-level Art student needs to be ambitious, creative, motivated and a risk taker.
 You need to have a passion for the arts in all forms and be focused and open minded about your studies.
 You should have underlying drawing and recording skills and be prepared to push yourself to try new techniques.
 Artwork takes a long time to produce so you need to have excellent time management skills and commitment to your craft.
-The majority of the course is self directed study so they also need to be independent workers.
+The majority of the course is self-directed study so you also need to be an independent worker.

 Where can this lead me?

-Students who are interested in an art and design career usually take a foundation course upon completing their A-level which will introduce you to a range of specialisms within art and design helping you to make an informed choice of which art and design degree would best suit you.
-Many universities value an Art and Design qualification and it will be useful in applying to any college or university.
+A natural progression from A Level would be to take a 1 year foundation art course which introduces you to a range of specialisms, helping you to make informed choices of which art and design degree would best suit.
+An Art and Design qualification is useful in applying to any college or university.